seaside1/unifiprotect/README.md

 ## Manual setup
 * Log into UniFi Protect and create a user with admin rights that you use
-* Manually log into all cameras where you want to use anonmous-snapshots, you have to enable it yourself
+* Manually log into all cameras where you want to use anonymous-snapshots, you have to enable it yourself

 ## Supported Things